vic/flake-aspects/README.md

 ## Usage

+The library can be used in two ways: as a dependency-free utility or as a `flake-parts` module.

 ### As a Dependency-Free Library (`./nix/default.nix`)

-The [`transpose`](nix/default.nix) library accepts an optional `emit` function that can be used to ignore items, modify them, or generate multiple items from a single input.
+The core of this project is the [`transpose`](nix/default.nix) function, which is powerful enough to implement cross-aspect dependencies for any Nix configuration class.
+It accepts an optional `emit` function that can be used to ignore items, modify them, or generate multiple items from a single input.

 ```nix
 let transpose = import ./nix/default.nix { lib = pkgs.lib; }; in
 transpose { a.b.c = 1; } # => { b.a.c = 1; }
 ```

-This `emit` function is utilized by the [`aspects`](nix/aspects.nix) library (both libraries are independent of flakes) to manage cross-aspect, same-class module dependencies.
+This `emit` function is utilized by the [`aspects`](nix/aspects.nix) library to manage module dependencies between different aspects of the same class.
+Both `transpose` and `aspects` are independent of flakes.

 ### As a Dendritic Flake-Parts Module (`flake.aspects` option)

-The `flake.aspects` option is transposed into `flake.modules`.
+When used as a `flake-parts` module, the `flake.aspects` option is automatically transposed into `flake.modules`, making the modules available to other parts of your flake.

 ```nix
 # The code in this example can (and should) be split into different Dendritic modules.